 What about restrooms and water fountains?

-Restroom facilities will be available and staff will clean and disinfect them frequently.
+Restroom facilities are available and staff clean and disinfect them frequently.
 Guests are encouraged to maintain social distancing as they use the facilities.
 We have installed new bubblers that allow guests to refill water bottles, but water fountains will not be available.
 Guests must bring their own bottles.

 Can I visit all areas of the Museum?